Monicaular/hangman-pp3/README.md

 10. Select GitHub as deployment method and search for your repository and link them together.
 11. Scroll down and select either "Enable Automatic Deploys" or "Manual Deploy".
 12. Deployed site [Hangman](https://hangman-monica-pp3-cfdaaa86683d.herokuapp.com/).

+## Forking the GitHub Repository <a name="forking depository"></a>

+By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

+1. Log in to GitHub and locate GitHub Repository [hangman-pp3](https://github.com/Monicaular/hangman-pp3).
+2. At the top of the Repository (under the main navigation) locate "Fork" button.
+3. Now you should have a copy of the original repository in your GitHub account.